 About Animal-Computer Interaction

 ACI is a rapidly growing field, which focuses on the interaction between animals and computing-enabled technology and for which the International Conference on Animal-Computer Interaction is the main convention venue.
-ACI2019, the Conference's Sixth edition, takes place 12-14 November 2019 in Haifa, Israel.
+ACI2020, the conference's seventh edition, takes place 10-12 November 2020 in Milton Keynes, United Kingdom.

 ACI as a discipline

 Animals have been exposed to, and have interacted with, technology for the best part of a century; for example, in conservation studies, behavioural experiments, comparative cognition studies, precision farming and various support roles.
 But how does technology affect animals in their individual and social lives?
 How does it enable or disable their natural or learned behaviours?
 How does it influence their experience?
 And how does is impact upon their welfare?
 At the crossroad between interaction design, on the one hand, and animal behavioural and welfare science, on the other, the field addresses this kind of questions, with a focus on the usability and experience of technology from the perspective of animal users, and on the design processes that inform animal-computer interactions.

 As a discipline, broadly speaking, ACI focuses on: